Johniereed/Target-test-prep-coupon/README.md

 ## More Ways To Save On Target Test Prep

-Keep an eye out for promotional deals on target test prep as you can save maximum discount during these events, I have mentioned a few of them below.
+Keep an eye out for promotional deals on the target test prep as you can save maximum discount during these events, I have mentioned a few of them below.

 ### 🎯 Target Test Prep – End of Month Flash Sale!
 (25% Off)

-Use the ‘FASH25’ Target Test Prep Gmat promo code during the end-of-month sale to save a flat 25% off on everything.
+Use the ‘FASH25’ Target Test Prep GMAT promo code during the end-of-month sale to save a flat 25% off on everything.

 ### 💖 Valentine’s Day GMAT Sale – 20% Off!